globalise-huygens/datasprint-amh/README.md

 ## About

-The scripts and data in this repository were created for the GLOBALISE and [CREATE](https://create.humanities.uva.nl/) datasprint in spring 2023.
+The scripts and data in this repository were created for the GLOBALISE and [CREATE](https://create.humanities.uva.nl/) datasprint in Spring 2023.
 A blog post is written about the sprint's results: https://globalise.huygens.knaw.nl/old-maps-new-discoveries-a-datasprints-digital-exploration/.

-See https://globalise.huygens.knaw.nl/ for more information about the project.
+See the GLOBALISE website (https://globalise.huygens.knaw.nl/) for more information about the project.